gespiton/typingFun/resources/develop_diary.md

 * trying to figure out a way to manage local package. using **file:./...** is problematic, it might reimport the same package multiple times causing problem.(e.x. mongoose schema)

     my current solution is write a simple distributor in app root, every local package is declared here and other script can reference them here.

+* mother fucker... write promise.catch to promise.cache, causing so much trouble

+    > **set break point and look for err info**

+### 2018/3/3
+* carefully manage the life cycle of your component, register event when mount, remember to remove these event after component unmount.